 The Executive Compensation Committee establishes the Company's general compensation philosophy and oversees the development and implementation of compensation programs.
 The committee directly oversees the administration of the Company's executive officer compensation programs, reviews and approves corporate goals and objectives, evaluates actual performance against those goals and objectives, and sets compensation for the Chief Executive Officer, Chief Financial Officer, and other executive officers.
-Further information about the committee's processes and procedures for the consideration of executive compensation is set forth under the captions "Role of Executive Officers in Determining Executive Compensation" on page 35, and "Role of Independent Compensation Consultant" on page 34.
+The committee does not delegate its decision-making authority relating to executive compensation.
+Further information about the committee's processes and procedures for the consideration of executive compensation is set forth under the captions "Executive Compensation - Role of Executive Officers in Determining Executive Compensation" on page 35, and "Executive Compensation - Role of Independent Compensation Consultant" on page 34.